Skip to content

 33. Call Extensions – Get users calling without visiting your website!
 Call extensions display your phone number on your ad or display a call icon on mobile ads.
 Ensure this extension is set and have one with mobile preference.

-34. Review Extensions – Showcase your businesses reviews.
+34. Review Extensions – Showcase your business’s reviews.
 Prove to users why they should be choosing you.

-35. Sitelink Extensions – Do you have relevant pages or alternative landing pages?
-Enable sitelinks to fill more space on page one as well as showing users more information about your website.
+35. Sitelink Extensions—Do you have relevant pages or alternative landing pages?
+Enable site links to fill more space on page one and show users more information about your website.

 36. Structure Snippet Extensions – Do you have useful bits of data to show to users?
 These display similarly to callout extensions and can include items such as product type, category and other info.